Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 4. Server → Encrypt response with client's public key.

 5. Client → Decrypt response with its private key.

+# Generally

+✅ Server starts and listens.

+✅ Client connects and sends its public key.

+✅ Server receives the public key.

+✅ Client sends encrypted HTTP request.

+✅ Server decrypts it, forwards to example.com, gets response.

+✅ Server encrypts the response, sends it back to client.

+✅ Client decrypts and prints the response.

 - The client sends its public key to the server during initial handshake.